 Registering an Imported Car from Canada: Full Process

 Importing a car from Canada to the US and getting plates on it in 2026 is a five-stage process: NHTSA and EPA federal compliance, US Customs clearance with HS-7 and EPA Form 3520-1, RIV-style export documentation from Canada, state title, and state registration with sales/use tax.
-A conforming late-model vehicle costs $1,500-$2,500 in fees; a non-conforming or modified vehicle climbs to $5,000+ once compliance work is added.
+A conforming late-model vehicle runs about $310-$1,425 in fees before sales/use tax; a non-conforming or modified vehicle climbs to $5,000+ once compliance work is added.

 Federal first, state second

 The biggest mistake buyers make is starting at the DMV.
 The DMV will not title an imported vehicle until it has cleared US Customs and Border Protection (CBP) with stamped federal forms in hand.
-Federal compliance is gatekeeper.
+Federal compliance is the gate everything else waits behind.
 Two agencies set the rules: the National Highway Traffic Safety Administration (NHTSA) for safety and the Environmental Protection Agency (EPA) for emissions.
 Both must clear the vehicle at the border before a state will assign a US title.

 NHTSA: the Federal Motor Vehicle Safety Standard test

 Every passenger vehicle entering the US must comply with all applicable Federal Motor Vehicle Safety Standards (FMVSS) in effect on its date of manufacture.
-Canadian-market vehicles built for Canada generally meet Canadian Motor Vehicle Safety Standards (CMVSS), which are close cousins of FMVSS but not identical.
-Differences include daytime running lights, bumper impact ratings, French-language warning labels, and metric-only speedometers.
+Canadian-market vehicles built for Canada generally meet Canadian Motor Vehicle Safety Standards (CMVSS), which track FMVSS closely but diverge in places.
+The differences that bite importers are daytime running lights, bumper impact ratings, French-language warning labels, and metric-only speedometers.

 If the manufacturer attached a US certification label to the driver's door jamb, the vehicle is treated as a US-spec car and clears NHTSA on Box 2A of Form HS-7.
 If the label only certifies CMVSS, the importer must either (a) prove the vehicle is "substantially similar" and modify it through a Registered Importer (RI) under Box 3 of HS-7, or (b) qualify for the 25-year exemption on Box 1.